timescale/docs/timescaledb/quick-start/golang.md

    fmt.Println("Successfully inserted samples into sensor_data hypertable\n")
 ```

-Here’s a sample `main.go` which generates sample data and inserts it into the
+Here's a sample `main.go` which generates sample data and inserts it into the
 `sensor_data` hypertable:

 ```go